ElectrikFire7/discord_bot/README.md

 ✅ Responds to user messages with predefined replies.
 ✅ Supports **private and public messages**.
 ✅ Adds **emoji reactions** to specific messages.
-✅ Enables playing a lite version of Psych on the channel ✅ Uses an external **`.env` file** for token security.
+✅ Enables playing a lite version of Psych on the channel.
+✅ Uses an external **`.env` file** for token security.

 ---